durga533/awselasticbeanstalk/README.md

 # awselasticbeanstalk
 AWS Beanstalk deployment

 I wanted to have my Webportfolio which currently on my desktop to be deployment on AWS.
-I found Elastic Beanstalk to be the answer as it offering Platform as Service and deploy on fly.
+I found Elastic Beanstalk to be the answer as it is offering Platform as Service and you can deploy your code on fly.

 One of the issues that I had while deploying my Python flask application on to the AWS Beanstalk was, the code always gets deployed successfully but the application doesnot work,give an internal error.